 - A fried donut is rolled and shaped into its signature donut shape.
 An apple fritter is scooped by hand and misshapen on purpose.

 - An apple fritter is pumped with fresh apples along with the fried dough.
-A donut is simply fried dough.
+A donut is fried dough.

 Apple fritters can be enjoyed as a delightful dessert, snack or sweet breakfast treat.
 Just remember, apple fritters are not “healthy” despite containing loads of apples.
 They are still deep fried in oil (fat).
 Enjoy them as a special treat on occasion and when those fried dough cravings hit.

 To make your gluten-free apple fritters, you’ll need a few key items: